Chri1607/NOVAIMS-Projects-Portfolio/README.md

 Academic year 2024/2025 · Data Science Degree

 ## 📌 Overview
-This repository showcases the main academic projects I developed during my year at **NOVA IMS – Universidade Nova de Lisboa**.
+This repository contains the academic projects I developed during my year at NOVA IMS.
-Each project highlights a different area of **data science and artificial intelligence**, combining real-world datasets, hands-on coding, and applied research.
+Each project focuses on a different area of data science and artificial intelligence, using real datasets, practical coding, and applied research.

 ---